ShaneOG2/ProgrammingForDAp1/README.md

 This repository contains my work for Project 1 of the the Programming for Data Analysis Module at ATU as part of the Higher Diploma in Computing (Data Analytics).
 This repository contains:

 - The Jupyter notebook `Simulation Notebook.ipynb` which contains the main body of work.
-- A folder named 'img' which contains images used in `Simulation Notebook.ipynb`.
+- A folder named `img` which contains images used in `Simulation Notebook.ipynb`.
 - This README file which contains the project statement and how to get `Simulation Notebook.ipynb` running.

 ## Project Statement ##